 Logistically, smaller lines of credit can be accessed by dedicated cards; some lenders allow required funds to be deposited directly into a company’s bank account.
 There is usually an annual fee for a line of credit, and some lenders will also charge a transaction fee every time the credit is used.
 There may also be an opening fee for setting up the line of credit.

-As with any type of financing, there are advantages and disadvantages to using a line of credit.
+As with any type of financing, there are advantages and disadvantages to using a business line of credit.

 All financial decisions require careful thought, and it’s important not to let the flexible and open-ended nature of lines of credit change your due diligence efforts.
 When considering a line of credit, answer the following questions: